justinlevi/genai_coding_workflow/README.md

 # Coding & Development in the Era of GenAI

 Coding is changing, going from ideas to inception is becoming easier and more democratized.
 I believe the future of coding will be less about knowing the nuances of a specific framework, library, or system and more about leveraging workflows to get a task done.
 Learning a programming language will be less important than being able to understand strategies and design patterns.
 Knowing what a “good” system looks like and how to build a resilient architecture that you can quickly iterate on will be more important.
-Knowing when a solution is painting you into a corner versus building a modular system that has easily composable parts.
+Knowing when a solution is painting you into a corner versus helping you build a modular codebase built on composable parts.

-At this point, most of us have seen the power of AI in putting together a completely working to-do-list web app in a few minutes or a completely playable flappy birds clone with a few prompts.
-While this is incredible, I’ve found that as you scale to larger and larger code bases leveraging LLMs to help coding requires more methodical approaches.
+At this point, you've probably seen examples of an LLM generating a completely working to-do-list  app or a completely playable flappy birds clone with a pretty minimal prompt.
+This is incredible, and definitely feels like magic.
+As you scale up to larger code bases it can become harder to leverage an LLM to generate new features or solve existing issues.
+This is where a more methodical approach can help.

 The problem can be boiled down to to a few key issues: